Mimino666/SublimeText2-python-package-to-clipboard/README.md

 SublimeText2-python-package-to-clipboard
 ========================================

-Simple plugin to Sublime Text 2 editor to copy the Python package path of working file to clipboard.
+Simple plugin to Sublime Text 2 editor to copy the Python package path of the working file to clipboard.

 Install
 =======